-NBBC has again secured a cabin at Camp Sebago for the 2018 paddling season; the season extends from May 1 through October 15.
+NBBC has a cabin at ACA Camp Lake Sebago; the season typically runs from May 1 through October 15.
 Use of the cabin is reserved for NBBC members who belong to the American Canoe Association.

 - Basic Camp Sebago rules